Bask in the beauty and drama of remarkable upper voice repertoire through a broad range of choral music for sopranos and altos.

 What is the course about?

-This course is ideal for all sopranos and altos who want to explore interesting, challenging and unique upper voice repertoire in an uplifting, positive and supportive atmosphere.
+This course is ideal for all sopranos and altos who want to explore interesting, challenging and unique upper voice repertoire.
+The music will feature predominantly under-represented, lesser-known composers, showcasing new works and undiscovered gems.
+Experience of singing in choirs, and having an ability to sight-read well and listen judiciously, will be advantageous.
+Amy always ensures an uplifting, inclusive, positive and supportive atmosphere.

 Find out more on Amy's website: amybebbington.co.uk